AMD Reaches Highest CPU Market Share Since 2007, Q3 2020 Report

 But AMD's share gains certainly aren't limited to the desktop PC segment; the company is on a full-court press that sees it gaining share from Intel in every segment that it competes in.

-Intel still insists it isn't receiving more competition than it expected, so perhaps the company has planned to cede market share in every segment.
+Intel still insists it isn't receiving more competition than it expected, so perhaps the company has planned to cede market share across the board.
 Intel has also seen a drastic shift in its product mix to lower-priced desktop PC chips, implying that AMD's share gains are coming in the high-end margin-rich segment of the market.
 You can read more about that here.

 AMD's impressive gains in the desktop PC market come before the launch of its Zen 3 Ryzen 5000 processors, which the company claims take the leadership position over Intel in every metric - including Intel's last bastion: Gaming.
 Those chips land November 5.